How can I make money from podcasting?

 If you partner with companies that do exceptional work and support your industry—and only reach out to businesses whose offerings you use yourself and really believe in—you can create some really interesting industry partnerships.

-And if you are game to negotiate and customize your sponsorship setup, this can potentially earn you more per thousand downloads than the standard sponsorship approach.
+And if you are game to negotiate and customize your sponsorship setup, this can potentially earn you WAY more per thousand downloads than the standard sponsorship approach.

 Where to Find Potential Podcast Sponsors (And How to Reach Out to Them)

 Now that you have some good ideas for how podcast sponsorships can work, it’s time to figure out where to find potential sponsors and how to approach them.

 I recommend you start by looking at industry conferences that align with your listenership.